ArshamEbr/Muxless-GPU-Passthrough/README.md

 Note: 'You don't need your CPU to nither sr-iov nor Gvt-g My CPU is and 11th gen Intel and it doesn't support both LOL'

-# 2. Iommu checking via the command "lspci -nnk" like this:
+# 2. Iommu checking via the command `lspci -nnk` like this:

 Do `lspci -nnk` and find your dgpu named 3D controller